phpactor/phpactor/doc/navigation.md

 Jump to or generate related file
 --------------------------------

-Jump to a related file (e.g. unit test, integration test, benchmark), and optionally generate it if it doesn't exist.
+Jump to a related file (e.g. parent class, interfaces, unit test, integration test, benchmark), and optionally generate it if it doesn't exist (where supported).

 - **Command**: _RPC Only_
 - **VIM Context Menu**: _Class context menu > Navigate_.